 (2) Students have learned how to lead a small bible study group using the inductive approach

-(3) Students have made a creative timeline from Genesis to Revelation with (a) main biblical events and (b) revelations about God’s character and nature when they appear in Scripture, (c) God’s Redemptive Plan when they appear in Scripture.
+(3) Students have traced through the Scriptures and made a creative timeline of God’s Story from Genesis to Revelation with (a) main biblical events; (b) revelations about God’s character & nature; (c) God’s Redemptive Plan.